ITSTIME1/android_opensource_project/README.md

 	- etc..

 - **BackEnd Server**
-	- NodeJS
-	- Django
-	- AWS
+	- firebase
 	- etc..
 - **Design**
 	- Figma
-- **OpenSourceLibrary**
-	- Glide
-	- Gson
-	- CircleIndicator
-	- etc..

 # How to use it ?
-If you want to using your project or practice basic branch or can local repository download.
+If you want to using on your project, you can download .zip or set up on your branch or repository.

 # License
 ```